Antigua & Barbuda Flag

 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Antigua and Barbuda Flag

-The Antigua and Barbuda Flag features a red background with a large triangle pointing downwards that resembles the shape of a "V." Inside the triangle (the "V" shape), there are three horizontal sections: Black, blue, and white.
+The Antigua and Barbuda Flag features a red background with a large triangle pointing downwards that resembles the shape of a "V." Inside the triangle (the "V" shape), there are three horizontal sections: black, blue, and white.
 The black section features a 7-point golden sun.

 The color red symbolizes the passion and energy of the people of Antigua as well as slavery, the color blue is used to represent hope, black represents the soil and African ancestry, and the seven-point sun illustrates the 6 parishes of Antigua and its sister-land, Barbuda.
 Additionally, the sun represents the "dawn of a new era."
-The blue, white and yellow colors in the triangle are used to personify the sun, sea, and sand of the islands and the "V" symbolizes victory.
+The blue, white and yellow colors in the triangle are used to represent the sun, sea, and sand of the islands and the "V" symbolizes victory.

 Other attractions include Devil's Bridge (a bridge that was carved by sea water, forming a rock arch) and Mt.
-Obama as well as all many other beaches, lagoons and harbours that encompass the islands.
+Obama as well as all many other beaches, lagoons and harbors that encompass the islands.
 A popular event that occurs in the country each year is the regatta at Nelson's Dockyard which is one of the top regattas in the world.

 Antigua and Barbuda National Anthem